Chapter 6: Advanced Guide to

 - You’re running a special sale

-Let’s consider what Panda considers when it looks at a website or press release:
+Let’s review what a search engine considers when it looks at a website or press release:

 - Would you trust the information presented in this article?